PalisadoesFoundation/talawa-docs/docs/applications/overview.md

 It is for this reason that we have two types of administrators.
 Admins and Super Admins.

 1. **Admin**: These are members who use use Talawa Admin to manage the people in an organization.
 This would also include calendars and the organization's news feed.

-Admins can only manage one organization at a time and cannot access any data from other organizations.
+   1. Admins can only manage a single organization and cannot access any data from other organizations.
+Expanding this capability is a long term goal.
    1. Admins can promote Users and Members to Admin status for their organization only

 1. **Super Admin**: These are members who use use Talawa Admin to manage all organizations in a community.